bob2510/STEPIN_MiniProject_ML/SET0_Titanic/README.md

 1) Why did you choose this algorithm?

    This titanic problem is clearly a classification problem.
-And the most popular classification problems are Regression, kNN, Decision Trees, Support Vector Machine, Naive Bayes,    etc. So, I tried each of these algorithms and we got the best accuracy in the Support Vector Machine so went ahead with SVM.
+And the most popular classification algorithms are Regression, kNN, Decision Trees, Support Vector Machine, Naive Bayes,    etc. So, I tried each of these algorithms and we got the best accuracy in the Support Vector Machine so went ahead with SVM.

 2) Why you took any decision? / How you tackled problems?